ricardomaraschini/tagger/README.md

 ### Deploying

-:warning: _The documentation below may not be the right one for the version you want to install.
+_The documentation below may not be the right one for the version you want to install.
 It is recommended that you refer to the documentation specific to the version you are willing to deploy.
 Download a file called `README.pdf` or `README.md` for the release in the Releases section of this repository._

 You can deploy Tagger using Helm, let's first select the release we want to install by running the following commands: